-From permitting to construction completion, this solar development program – design and construction of a solar field atop three previously capped landfills – presented challenges: as the first project of its type in the state, the permitting process was without precedent; protection of the landfill caps was paramount; and as-built vs. design discrepancies were encountered during construction at one site.
+From permitting to construction completion, this solar development program in partnership with Kearsarge Energy – design and construction of a solar field atop three previously capped landfills – presented challenges: as the first project of its type in the state, the permitting process was without precedent; protection of the landfill caps was paramount; and as-built vs. design discrepancies were encountered during construction at one site.

 This project tapped a broad range of GZA’s technical capabilities and benefited from GZA’s stellar reputation with federal, state, and local regulatory agencies, helping move this first-of-its-kind Rhode Island project through the regulatory and construction process on time and under budget, while protecting the integrity of the landfill caps at all times.